-UPDATE (December 1, 2022): Recruitment for this study is now closed, please sign up for our newsletter to receive updates leading up to the public release of the app!
+UPDATE (October 3, 2023): Recruitment is now closed, please sign up for our newsletter to receive future updates on the study!

 We’re delighted to announce the launch of the PolarUs app study!
 Our research team is now welcoming people with bipolar disorder in the US and Canada to sign up for a study to evaluate and try our new app – PolarUs.

 Be the first to try the PolarUs app

 The first of its kind, the PolarUs app helps people with bipolar disorder to measure and monitor their quality of life and apply science-based self-management strategies, with the goal of guiding them towards health and quality of life.

 For the app study, there are some criteria you have to meet to be able to participate.
 You may be eligible for the study if you:

 - Have regular access to a smartphone (iOS 13 or later/Android currently not supported)